newbpydev/valentines-18-2022/README.md

 ## Overview

-This is my solution to the Valentine's Challenge for the 17th of January, 2022.
+This is my solution to the Valentine's Challenge for the 18th of January, 2022.
-It is a small project that interacts with the users that displays a list of emojis and the programs has to filter out the duplicates.
-I wanted to try new things, so I added many mouse events and combination of those to get the desired results. the project is about 70% done, I wanted to add more functionality but overall I am very impressed on what is possible so far.
+It is a small project that lets the user click a button and it will fetch from an api 2 colors and change the bg and heart colors on the screen.
+I added an extra feature that lets the heart start beating for a certain amount of time after a color change.

 ### Screenshot